Exact Computation of a Manifold Metric, via Lipschitz Embeddings and Shortest Paths on a Graph: Persistent Homology of the Nearest-neighbor Geodesic Distance

+All of our proof steps hold for finite collections of compact, path-connected bodies in arbitrarily large dimension.
+Our Lipschitz map $m$ can still be extended to a Lipschitz map $f$ in this setting, largely due to the generality of the Kirszbraun theorem.
+In this case, the pre-image of the contractive map is the set of all points belonging to some body.
+Meanwhile, the image is a finite set of points, the corners of a multi-dimensional box.
+Thus our construction of $m$ contracts each convex body into a single point, and the image of our compact bodies under $f$ is still a finite point set on the corners of a box.
+Therefore, the remainder of our theorem proof goes through unchanged.

+This result is rather remarkable: path-connected compact sets in high dimensional space can have extremely convoluted geometry, and the Voronoi diagrams on these collections (on which the nearest neighbor metric depends) can be massively complex.
+The key is that our Lipschitz map is robust enough to handle objects of considerable geometric complexity.

-\subsection{Persistent Homology of the Nearest-neighbor Geodesic Distance}
+\section{Persistent Homology of the Nearest-neighbor Geodesic Distance}

-In this section, we show how to compute the so-called persistent homology~\cite{edelsbrunner02topological} of the nearest-neighbor geodesic distance in two different ways, one ambient and the other intrinsic.
+In this section, we show how to compute the so-called persistent homology~\cite{edelsbrunner02topological} of the nearest neighbor metric in two different ways, one ambient and the other intrinsic.
 The latter relies on Theorem~\ref{thm:NN} and would be quite surprising without it.

-Persistent homology is a popular tool in computational geometry and topology to ascribe quantitative topological invariants to spaces that are stable with respect to perturbation of the input.
-In particular, it's possible to compare the so-called persistence diagram of a function defined on a sample to that of the complete space~\cite{chazal08towards}.
-These two aspects of persistence theory---the intrinsic nature of topological invariants and the ability to rigorously compare the discrete and the continuous---are both also present in our theory of nearest-neighbor geodesic distances.
-Indeed, the primary motivation for studying these metrics was to use them as inputs to persistence computations for problems such as persistence-based clustering~\cite{chazal13persistence} or metric graph reconstruction~\cite{aanjaneya12metric}.

 The input for persistence computation is a \emph{filtration}---a nested sequence of spaces, usually parameterized by a real number $\alpha\ge 0$.
 The output is a set of points in the plane called a \emph{persistence diagram} that encodes the birth and death of topological features like connected components, holes, and voids.